8 Steps to Increase Traffic to Your Website: Part Three

 Just like Moz, SEMrush is another tool that crawls your “project” websites and reports on what is wrong and how to fix it.

-As with all tools, you will need a level of expertise to interpret and act upon the issues that SEMrush flags up, but it is a useful tool to have in your web audit arsenal.
+As with all tools, you will need a level of expertise to interpret and act upon the issues that SEMrush flags up, but it is an extremely useful tool to have in your web audit arsenal.

 And there’s More…